rantonels/starless/README.md

 `-rXxY`: set resolution manually (overriding .scene file directives).
 Format resolution as `-r640x480`.

+`-cN`: set size of chunks in pixels (default: 9000).
+The only two settings you should try are `-c2000` and `-c9000`.
+Smaller chunk size has more python overhead; but more chance of fitting in smaller and thus faster caches.

 The (single) scene filename can be placed anywhere on the command string, and is recognized as such if it doesn't start with the `-` character.
 If omitted, `scenes/default.scene` is rendered.

 ## Writing .scene files